 What if you’re working for a bad boss?

-Sadly, many of us only get to work with really great bosses all the time.
+Sadly, few people have the good fortune to work with really great bosses all the time.
 Some never experience the joy of working for someone who really appreciates you and encourages you to grow.
 Those who tolerate working for a bad boss often suffer from low self-esteem and live their entire working life in a place of negativity where they simply show up and do their best to “get through the day”.
 What a terrible waste if untapped talent and energy!

 What if you realize you are a bad boss?